Greenwich Nautical Walk:

 The circular entrance buildings are similar both sides of the river and contain a lift and a long spiral flight of stairs.
 The tunnel is a convenient link between Greenwich town centre on the southern side and Island Gardens on the north, a park on the southern tip of the Isle of Dogs.

-It is open to the public 24 hours but the lifts only run from 7am to 7pm on weekdays and Saturdays, 10am-5.30pm on Sundays, with no service on Christmas Day or Boxing Day.
+It is open 24 hours daily but the lifts only run from 7am to 7pm on weekdays and Saturdays, 10am-5.30pm on Sundays, with no service on Christmas Day or Boxing Day.

 |